Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-ResourceId`
     - InputObject

+### `Remove-AzServiceBusIPRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - This cmdlet would be deprecated in a future release.
+Please use Set-AzServiceBusNetworkRuleSet.

 ### `Remove-AzServiceBusMigration`

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`
     - The parameter : 'InputObject' is changing.
     The type of the parameter is changing from 'Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes' to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IMigrationConfigProperties'.

+### `Remove-AzServiceBusNetworkRuleSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - This cmdlet would be deprecated in a future release.
+Please use Set-AzServiceBusNetworkRuleSet.

 ### `Remove-AzServiceBusPrivateEndpointConnection`